 Simple things like, “Great choice!”, “Good call!”, “Got it!” are easy ways to make a customer feel like you understand their needs and are responding accordingly.

-The D2C comfort technology brand Purple wanted to find efficient ways to prospect new mattress customers online.
-Purple created a “Mattress Finder” chatbot using Spectrm’s conversational marketing platform.
-In a single ad, prospects discover mattresses adapted to their sleep preferences while learning more about the brand.
+The shoe retailer giant Deichmann wanted to find efficient ways to prospect new customers online.
+Deichmann created a “Shoe Finder” chatbot using Spectrm’s conversational marketing platform.
+In a single ad, prospects discover shoes adapted to their preferences and budget.

 The conversation begins with an engaging prompt and uses emojis to make it unique.
 Responses from customers are directly acknowledged and then personalized recommendations are presented.
-The campaign generated 1.03 million one-to-one brand engagements with 80% of revenue from ad touch point closed in 7 days and 4x return on ad spend.
+The campaign generated 85% CTR and 30% more purchases for the brand.

-Learn how Purple generated these results in their customer success story.
+Learn how Deichmann generated these results in their customer success story.

 Happy Socks, a Swedish retailer of socks, uses emojis in both responses and buttons through its guided selling Facebook Messenger bot.
 The chatbot helps customers find the perfect gift for a loved one on Valentine’s Day while using emojis to emphasize certain words and phases.